ashishsubedi/personal-blog-hugo/content/_index.md

 date: 2022-01-12T23:55:25+05:45
 ---

 Let me introduce myself.
-I'm Ashish, currently a Junior Python Developer & Software Engineer at certain company/companies.
+I'm Ashish, currently a Junior Python Developer & Software Engineer .
 Also, in a final year of my undergraduate in **Computer Engineering** from Kathmandu University.

 ![Me](/images/me.jpg)